1976 United States Senate elections

 The 1976 United States Senate elections was an election for the United States Senate.
 Held on November 2, the 33 seats of Class 1 were contested in regular elections.
 They coincided with Democrat Jimmy Carter's presidential election and the United States Bicentennial celebration.
 Although almost half of the seats decided in this election changed parties, Carter's narrow victory did not provide coattails for the Democratic Party.
 Each party flipped seven Senate seats, although, one of the seats flipped by Democrats was previously held by a Conservative.

 This was the first election in which the Libertarian Party competed, running candidates in 9 of the 33 contested seats.
 As of this is the first and so far only time both party leaders retired from the Senate in the same election cycle since the creation of the positions.
-This is the last time Democrats or any party won a 60% supermajority via direct elections (although Democrats briefly held one in the summer of 2009).
+This is the last time Democrats or any party won a 60% supermajority via direct elections (although Democrats briefly held one in the autumn and winter of 2009).